 New technology developed at Oregon State transfers to company spin outs such as Amorphyx, Incisive and Strands, and licenses including wave energy buoys, transparent thin film transistors, and a solar energy system.

-We are proud of all our graduates who are making a difference in the world including: Jen-Hsun Huang, co-founder, president and CEO of NVIDIA; Scott Keveton, co-founder and CEO of Urban Airship and co-founder of OSU’s Open Source Lab; and Alex Polvi, co-founder of Cloudkick and CEO of CoreOS, Inc.
+We are proud of all our graduates who are making a difference in the world including: Jen-Hsun Huang, co-founder, president and CEO of NVIDIA; Doug Fisher, senior vice president and general manager of the Software and Services Group at Intel; and Alex Polvi, co-founder of Cloudkick and CEO of CoreOS, Inc.